Blatná: History

 The first settlement of the area is documented by archaeological finds up to the 4th century.
 In the 8th and 9th centuries, a Slavis settlement is documented.
-The first written mention of Blatná is from 1235, when there probably already existed a keep with a settlement.
-In the 14th century, Blatná became a property of the Bavors of Strakonice family, which leads to the development of the settlement.
+The first written mention of Blatná is from 1235, when there probably already existed a fortress with a settlement.
+In the 14th century, Blatná became a property of the Bavor of Strakonice family, which leads to the development of the settlement.

 The importance of Blatná grows especially in the 15th and at the beginning of the 16th century, when Blatná became the centre of the dominion of the family of Lev of Rožmitál.
 Their long rule marks the golden age of Blatná.
-At that time, the burghers of Blatná gained the privileges that enabled the development of handicraft production and the growth of the business – the right to organize markets and brew beer.
+At that time, the burghers of Blatná gained the privileges that enabled the development of handicraft production and the growth of the business – the right to organise markets and brew beer.
 In the second half of the 16th century, Blatná was owned by the Sternberg family for a short time until it was bought by the Polish Counts of Rozdražov.
 In 1601, Blatná was promoted to a town by Emperor Rudolf II.

 During the Thirty Years' War, Blatná was repeatedly looted and destroyed.
 In 1691, the Kolowrat-Krakowsky family bought Blatná, but they sold it to the Serényi family already in 1695.
 In the 18th century, during the rule of the Serényis, the town recovered and prospered.
 Since 1798, Blatná has belonged to the Tyrolean house by origin of Hildprandts of Ottenhausen.
 They have owned the castle continuously, with the exception of the period of communist dictatorship (1948–1989) when it was confiscated by the state.

 The town burned down completely in 1834; 118 houses, the town hall and the bell tower were destroyed and therefore most buildings in the town come from after that event.
 At that time Blatná fell to one of the poorest towns.
 In 1858, the town once again recovered and became a district town.
 The town's economy further developed after the railway to Strakonice and Březnice was built at the end of the 19th century.